Shippable/docs/sources/provision/tutorial/provision-nexus-with-gcloudcli.md

 **Complete YML is at [devops-recipes/install_gce_nexus/shippable.yml](https://raw.githubusercontent.com/devops-recipes/install_gce_nexus/master/shippable.yml)**

 ####1.
-Add necessary Account Integrations
+Add Integrations

 Integrations are used to connect your Shippable workflow with external providers.
-More information about integrations is [here](/platform/tutorial/integration/howto-crud-integration/).
+More information about integrations is [here](/platform/integration/overview/).
 We will use integrations for Google Cloud and Github for this sample.

 #####1a.
 Add Google Cloud Integration

 To be able to interact with GCP, we need to add the `drship_gcp` integration.

-Detailed steps on how to add a Google Cloud Integration are [here](/platform/integration/gcloudkey/#creating-an-account-integration).
+Detailed steps on how to add a Google Cloud Integration are [here](/platform/integration/gcloudKey/).
 Make sure you name the integration `drship_gcp` since that is the name we're using in our sample automation scripts.

 > Note: You might already have this if you have done some of our other tutorials.
 If so, skip this step.